Sunday, November 27, 2016

 Reichsbischof Ludwig Müller visiting Freiburg in 1935

 Here is one of the exhibition items that has already excited me.
-I did not know that the gleichgeschalteten (brought inline) Lutherans called themselves not only Deutsche Christen (German Christians) but evangelische Nationalsozialisten too.
+I did not know that the gleichgeschalteten (brought in line) Lutherans called themselves not only Deutsche Christen (German Christians) but evangelische Nationalsozialisten too.

 No comments: